pacifics/PassDao/README.md

 - Proposal to change the Dao rules

-- Proposal to upgrade one or all the smart contracts (except PASS DAO smart contract which can't be updated)
+- Proposal to upgrade the Committee Room or the manager smart contracts

 - Vote (for shareholders)